miguno/avro-gradle-plugin/README.md

     # (this is the same directory where Gradle will place all other compiled Java classes as well)
     build/classes/main/

-Note that `./gradlew clean` will not automatically delete files under the `generated-sources` directory tree.
+Note that `gradle clean` will not automatically delete files under the `generated-sources` directory tree.
 You must do this manually if needed.

+# Development

+This section is only relevant to developers of this plugin.
+As a mere user of the plugin you don't need to follow any of this.

-# How to release the plugin
+## How to release this plugin

 First, you must update the version identifier in `gradle.properties` and `pom.xml` (they MUST MATCH).